 “I print off every assessment, staple them together, transfer those due dates into my diary and I colour-code it.”

 The key message here is to prepare and plan early for your coursework.
-You might also benefit from a project management app which you can keep on your phone for easy reference.
+You might also benefit from a project management app that you can keep on your phone for easy reference.

 Balancing work and life commitments